Maximizing Riesz means of anisotropic harmonic oscillators: Introduction and main result

-What happens to the set of maximizers, $\argmax_{s>0} N(s, r)$, as $r$ tends to infinity?
+This function counts the number of integer lattice points under the graph of $f$ after it has been compressed in the $x$-direction by a factor $s$, stretched in the $y$-direction by the same factor, and scaled by a factor $r$.
+What happens to the set of maximizers, $\argmax_{s>0} N(s, r)$, as $r$ (the area under the rescaled graph) tends to infinity?
 For a large family of functions $f$ they prove that the maximizing set of $s$ tends to~$1$.
 The corresponding problem with concave curves replaced by convex ones was treated in~\cite{AriturkLaugesen}.
 More recently Laugesen and Liu~\cite{LaugesenLiu2} have studied the case of both concave and convex curves where they also allow for shifting the lattice, i.e.\ replacing $\N^2$ by $(\N+\sigma)\times (\N+\tau)$.
 For work on similar problems in higher dimensions see also~\cite{Marshall, GuoWang}.

 However, the results of~\cite{AriturkLaugesen, LaugesenLiu1, LaugesenLiu2} all require that the graph of the function $f$ has non-vanishing curvature.
-In particular, the case of $f(x)=M-x$, which is precisely the problem of interest here, is not covered.
+In particular, the case of $f(x)=1-x$ is not covered, which is precisely the problem of interest here.
 That the case of vanishing curvature is excluded from the results of~\cite{LaugesenLiu1, AriturkLaugesen, LaugesenLiu2, Marshall} is no accident, and also more classical problems in lattice point theory are less well understood in this setting~\cite{MR2310176, MR3309484}.
-In fact it was conjectured in~\cite{LaugesenLiu1} that the problem with $f=M-x$ fails to have an asymptotic maximizer (see also~\cite{LaugesenLiu2} for the shifted case), and that instead the sequence of maximizing values of $s$ has an infinite number of limit points.
-In~\cite{MarshallSteinerberger} the authors prove the conjecture in the case of the non-shifted lattice $\N^2$.
+In fact it was conjectured in~\cite{LaugesenLiu1} that the problem with $f(x)=1-x$ fails to have an asymptotic maximizer (see also~\cite{LaugesenLiu2} for the shifted case), and that instead the sequence of maximizing values of $s$ has an infinite number of limit points.
+In~\cite{MarshallSteinerberger} Marshall and Steinerberger prove the conjecture in the case of the non-shifted lattice $\N^2$.